louketo/louketo-proxy/README.md

 cx.Request.Header.Set("X-Forwarded-Host", cx.Request.Host)
 ```

-#### **- Custom Claims**
+#### **- Custom Claim Headers**

-You can inject additional claims from the access token into the authentication token via the --add-claims option.
+You can inject additional claims from the access token into the authorization headers via the --add-claims option.
 For example, a token from Keycloak provider might include the following claims.

 ```YAML
 "resource_access": {},